carterbox/tomopy/doc/source/gpu.rst

 If not, locate the CUDA compiler and place the path to the compiler in ``PATH``, remove the build directory (``rm -r _skbuild`` or ``python setup.py clean``) and rebuild.

-TomoPy includes the `Parallel Tasking Library (PTL) <https://github.com/jrmadsen/PTL>`_ as a git submodule to handle the creation of a secondary thread-pool that assists in hiding the communication latency between the CPU and GPU.
-This submodule is automatically checked out and compiled by the CMake build system.
+The TomoPy accel module requires the `Parallel Tasking Library (PTL) <https://github.com/jrmadsen/PTL>`_ as a dependency to handle the creation of a secondary thread-pool that assists in hiding the communication latency between the CPU and GPU.
+This library must be build separately and linked dynamically at compile time.

 Reconstructing with GPU offloading
 ----------------------------------